 Double Check For Hidden Shelves And Drawers Inside Your Cabinet

 Shop Blossom Bathroom Vanities:

-Even if the entire cabinet hasn’t been converted into a drawer, it’s still worth opening the cabinet door to see what you might find inside.
+Even if a vanity has a cabinet rather than a drawer, it’s worth opening the door to see what you find inside.
 Extra shelves or even hidden drawers are a common addition to small bathroom vanities, and are great for helping you make better use of the cabinet space.
-Where a plain cabinet is a little too tall to be used in its entirety, one with an add-on shelf or a drawer directly beneath the sink can help you keep smaller items organized, and even store more total stuff in the same amount of space.
+Plain cabinets are often too tall to fill completely.
+But ones with an add-on shelf or a drawer directly beneath the sink can help you keep smaller items organized, and even store more total stuff in the same amount of space.

 Shop Stufurhome Bathroom Vanities:

 It’s also pretty common to find small bathroom vanities designed with two drawers – one u-shaped drawer to accommodate the plumbing and a traditionally rectangular one beneath it.
-Depending on the design of the vanity, either of these drawers can be larger or smaller (or exactly the same size), and which one will work better for you depends a little on what you want to store in your vanity.
-A large, deep U-shaped drawer is great for storing larger items (like hair spray or lotion bottles), while a smaller one is better for keeping little items organized (like makeup containers, hairties, or razors); similarly, a large rectangular drawer is ideal for storing towels or TP, while a smaller one is better for sorting smaller items.
+Depending on the design of the vanity, either of these drawers can be larger or smaller (or exactly the same size).
+Which one will work better for you depends a little on what you want to store in your vanity.
+A large, deep, U-shaped drawer is great for storing larger items (like hair spray or lotion bottles).
+Smaller ones are better for keeping little items organized (like makeup containers, hairties, or razors).
+Similarly, a large rectangular drawer is ideal for storing towels or TP, while a smaller one is better for sorting smaller items.

 Don’t Restrict Yourself To Contemporary Design – But Don’t Skimp On Drawers, Either